M-Nivetha7/m-nivetha7/README.md

 <p align="center">
-A professional GitHub profile representing my journey in artificial intelligence, machine learning, and modern software development.
   I focus on creating impactful solutions with strong engineering principles, continuous learning, and a passion for solving real problems using smart technology.
 </p>

 ---